-Take time to look at the site before you get into the changing of things and figuring out how all of this works; it's important to see how the WordPress Twenty Fourteen theme is laid out and works.
+Take time to look at the site before you get into the changing of things and figuring out how all of this works; it’s important to see how the WordPress Twenty Fifteen theme is laid out and works.
 Consider this the test drive before you start adding on all the special features.

 The layout you are looking at is called a WordPress Theme.
 It is the appearance of your website, styling the look of the site and the framing of the content.
-The WordPress Twenty Fourteen theme features a "header" at the top with the title and tagline for your site.
+The WordPress Twenty Fifteen theme features a “header” at the top with the title and tagline for your site.
 Below this is your Menu.
 Along the side you will see some titles and links.
 This comprises Widgets.
 Within the main middle section of the page is the content area.
 At the bottom of the page is the footer.

-Let's look at the post for a moment.
+Let’s look at the post for a moment.
 There is a “title,” and below the title is the date the post was written, then the body of the post, and finally some information about the post.
 This is called the post meta data and contains information about the post such as the category assigned to that post.